No Presents For Christmas!

 PRETTY MAIDS-In Santa’s Claws (EP)

-A fun little EP from the Danes, featuring two Christmas cuts, both originals, and three LP tracks.
+A fun little EP from the Danes, featuring two Christmas cuts; one original, one cover by The Greedies, and three live tracks.

 FIGHT-Christmas Ride (single)